Appearance

 csharp

-// In TheExampleApp/Configuration/Breadcrumbs.cs
+// File: TheExampleApp/Configuration/Breadcrumbs.cs

 public class BreadcrumbsManager : IBreadcrumbsManager